Oscar Gonzalez Player Props: Guardians vs. White Sox

 Oscar Gonzalez At The Plate

-- Gonzalez is hitting .205 with two doubles, a triple, a home run and two walks.
+- Gonzalez is batting .221 with two doubles, a triple, a home run and four walks.

-- Gonzalez enters this game on a four-game hitting streak.
-During his last games, he's hitting .400.

-- He has scored in four games this season (16.0%), but has had no multi-run games.
+- He has scored a run in six of 28 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.